NOAA-EMC/NCEPLIBS-bufr/README.md

 for working with the BUFR format.
 This is part of the [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) project.

-For full documentation see https://noaa-emc.github.io/NCEPLIBS-bufr/.
+For full documentation, see https://noaa-emc.github.io/NCEPLIBS-bufr/.
+For access to the full documentation of a prior version of this library, see the [Releases](https://github.com/NOAA-EMC/NCEPLIBS-bufr/releases) page, then scroll down and click on the corresponding "Release Notes" link for that version.

 ## Authors